[Singapore] 5% Off Overseas PayWave Transactions with Singtel Dash

 So - use Singtel Dash to make payments overseas either via Visa PayWave with your phone/Apple Watch or via QR Code, and get 5% cashback, capped at $5 SGD per transaction, until 30 June.

-The QR Code option, I believe, is only available in Thailand, as Singtel Dash seem to have managed to arrange some sort of private agreement with Thai merchants.
+The QR Code option, I believe, outside of Singapore is only available in Thailand, as Singtel Dash seem to have managed to arrange some sort of private agreement with Thai merchants.

 I used this several times in Malaysia, and can confirm that I received the cashback after about ~2 business days.